jghekas/KYhealth/README.md

 - [x]	Apply similar analyses as before to Tennessee, first draft

-- [ ]	Collaborator feedback on PS and post-matching analysis options for KY
+- [x]	Collaborator feedback on PS and post-matching analysis options for KY

 <!--- to them by Tuesday, March 29 --->
-- [ ]	Collaborator feedback on PS and post-matching analysis options for TN
+- [x]	Collaborator feedback on PS and post-matching analysis options for TN

 <!--- to them by Tuesday, March 29 --->

+- [ ]   Decision on matching and balance schemes to be pursued

 - [ ]	Outcome analysis between control and treatment Kentucky groups

 <!--- Wednesday, March 30 --->